cyrex562/imgui-rs/docs/FONTS.md

 ## Using Icon fonts

-Using an icon font (such as [FontAwesome](http://fontawesome.io) or [OpenFontIcons](https://github.com/traverseda/OpenFontIcons)) is an easy and practical way to use icons in your Dear ImGui application.
+Using an icon font (such as [FontAwesome](http://fontawesome.io) or [OpenFontIcons](https://github.com/traverseda/OpenFontIcons)) is an easy and practical way to use icons in your Dear Imgui application.
 A common pattern is to merge the icon font within your main font, so you can embed icons directly from your strings without having to change fonts back and forth.

 To refer to the icon UTF-8 codepoints from your C += 1 code, you may use those headers files created by Juliette Foucaut: https://github.com/juliettef/IconFontCppHeaders.